Download this document (PDF)

 - Increasing public awareness of how the state obtains its revenue and of the punitive and unjust nature of taxing productive effort (Income Tax, VAT, etc).

-- Introducing Annual Ground Rent (AGR) and User Fees on unearned income derived from private use of land, Commons amenities and natural resources.
+- Introducing Location Value and an Amenities User Fee on unearned income derived from private use of land, Commons amenities and natural resources.

 - Preventing the use of asset off-shoring for tax avoidance purposes by multination corporations and individuals.